What is neonatal death?

 Neonatal death is when a baby dies within the first 28 days of life.
 Whether a baby dies soon after birth or after surviving a few weeks, it’s an incredibly difficult experience for the whole family.

 There are many reasons why a baby might die in the first four weeks after birth.
 Sometimes it’s because the baby was born premature, had congenital abnormalities (birth defects) or became sick with an infection.
-Sometimes it’s because there were problems in pregnancy and complications in labour.
+Sometimes it’s because there were problems in pregnancy or complications in labour.
 And sometimes we just don’t know why.

 Spending time with your baby